 Pennsylvania is a Terrific State to Open a Coffee Shop!

-With only eight major coffee chain locations per 100,000 residents in Pennsylvania, there’s plenty of opportunity to open and run a successful independent coffee shop in your local community.
+With only eight major coffee chain locations per 100,000 residents, Pennsylvania offers plenty of opportunity to open and run a successful independent coffee shop.

 Pennsylvania ranks 19th in coffee shops per capita, according to a study by Zoma Sleep.
 The study counted 5,669 Pennsylvania residents for every coffee shop in the Keystone State.

-Many of the small small cities and towns in Pennsylvania lack a gathering place where locals can get together over a cup of coffee.
+Quite a few cities and towns in Pennsylvania‘s 67 counties lack a gathering place where locals can get together over a cup of coffee.

 Pennsylvania is Open for Small Business

-You can find a wealth of resources covering business formation and operation on the Pennsylvania Business One-Stop Shop.
+You can find resources covering starting and running a business on the Pennsylvania Business One-Stop Shop.
 This guide for aspiring entrepreneurs and existing business owners will walk you through resources available to help you plan, register, operate, and grow a business in Pennsylvania.